“Diversify your portfolio” has become the buzzword recently.

 Each new fund that you bring into your portfolio does reduce the risk a bit, but it also has two potential side effects.

-ne, it reduces the magnitude of gains you could have from the good funds in your portfolio (since to invest in many funds, you’ll be investing less in each fund).
+It reduces the magnitude of gains you could have from the good funds in your portfolio (since to invest in many funds, you’ll be investing less in each fund).

 To put it another way, with wide diversification, you will not lose much, but you do not stand to gain much either.
 The other negative is that a large portfolio is tougher to maintain, monitor, and manage over time.